huynguy-db/arcion-docs/content/docs/references/s3-file-format.md

 ---
+pageTitle: File format for Amazon S3 as Target
-title: S3 File Format
+title: Amazon S3 File Format
+description: "When loading data into Amazon S3, Replicant converts Source data into either CSV or JSON.
+Learn about the data formats of those files on this page."
 weight: 10
 ---

-# S3 File Format
+# Amazon S3 File Format

 When loading data into S3 Replicant first converts the data extracted from the source database into either a CSV or JSON file.
 Both types of files are structured in accordance to the data being replicated.
 Sample file formats for both CSV and JSON files are explained below.